pingcap/docs/migrate-from-mariadb.md

 This method assumes you would set up replication, stop your application and wait for the replication to catch up, and then re-configure your application to use TiDB.

-It is strongly recommended to first test your application before doing this migration in production.
+It is strongly recommended to first do this on a test or development instance of your application before doing it in production.
+This is both to check for possible compatibility issues as to get insight into how much time the migration will take.

 To use DM, you need to deploy a set of DM services either with a [TiUP cluster](/dm/deploy-a-dm-cluster-using-tiup.md) or with [TiDB Operator](/tidb-operator-overview.md).
 After that, use `dmctl` to configure the DM services.